josette-seitz/San-FranDisco-WebAR/README.md

 </br>
 https://mikehamptonart.com/products/san-frandisco-dad-hat

-Click here to see the demo here: https://youtu.be/51hhC6g_5KI
+Click here to see the demo:
+https://youtu.be/51hhC6g_5KI